I-Language-Development/I-language-rust/Docs/index.md

 Navigate to the releases tab and select the newest release.
 Download the version fitting your OS and run the installer.

-> **Note**
+!!! info
-> Pre-releases may not work properly.
+    Pre-releases may not work properly.
 Please create an [issue](https://github.com/I-Language-Development/I-language-rust/issues) when an error occurs.
 You may prefer to use stable releases.

 ### Git

 To clone the repository locally using git run `git clone https://github.com/I-Language-Development/I-language-rust.git`.

-> **Warning:**
+!!! warning
-> Running `git clone https://github.com/I-Language-Development/I-Language.git` will work, but give you the archived python version.
+    Running `git clone https://github.com/I-Language-Development/I-Language.git` will work, but give you the archived python version.
 Remember to clone from `https://github.com/I-Language-Development/I-language-rust.git` instead.

 ## Your first program